docker/docs/compose/extends.md

 #### Administrative tasks

-Another common use case is running adhoc or administrative tasks against one or more services in a Compose app.
+Another common use case is running when necessary or administrative tasks against one or more services in a Compose app.
 This example demonstrates running a database backup.